Meet Our Board

 After spending decades teaching for the state of Pennsylvania, as well as coaching and refereeing high school soccer, Scot became a Realtor in 2006.
 Scot and Charlene live in Centre Hall and are currently converting their property to be more pollinator and wildlife friendly.

-Erik Foley is the Director of the Center for the Business of Sustainability and Instructor in Management and Organization at Penn State's Smeal College of Business.
+Erik Foley is currently a senior consultant with Antea Group where he works as a trusted advisor for clients seeking to create a cleaner, safer, more sustainable world.
+Formally Erik served as the director of the Center for the Business of Sustainability and instructor in management and organization at Penn State's Smeal College of Business.
 The center's mission is to accelerate the integration of sustainability in business which is done through a community of scholars, educators, students and industry partners.

-He is faculty director of the Business Sustainability Strategy Graduate Certificate Program (offered through World Campus) and co-director of Executive Programs' Building a Sustainable Supply Chain.
-Erik serves on Smeal's Diversity Taskforce and Honor & Integrity Steering Committee and is part of the college's Management Committee which advises the dean.
+Erik has also served as faculty director of the Business Sustainability Strategy Graduate Certificate Program (offered through World Campus) and co-director of Executive Programs' Building a Sustainable Supply Chain.
+He served on Smeal's Diversity Taskforce and Honor & Integrity Steering Committee and the college's Management Committee.
+Erik currently co-chairs ClearWater Conservancy's Diversity, Equity, Inclusion, Justice and Belonging (DEIJB) Committee.

 Matt Hardy, CFRE is the Director of Major Gifts for the Penn State University College of Engineering.
 A graduate of The Pennsylvania State University, Hardy earned his Certified Fund Raising Executive (CFRE) credential in June of 2013.
 He was previously employed by Lock Haven University, serving as director of major gifts and planned giving.
 During his tenure at the university, more than 100 new named scholarship funds were created.
 He also worked on fundraising projects for a new $40 million science center and a 688-bed suite style residence hall.